 With Open Banking, we are once again at the beginning of a revolution.
 For this to take hold though, we must be mindful that the embracing of new technology must be underpinned by trust and product design.
 The groundwork is already being laid with the global adoption of rules and protocols, which are, if not uniform, at least compatible.

 Whilst there is an expected use case at this time for Open Banking and Open Finance, the reality is likely to emerge as far broader than initially anticipated, sparking further innovation and unimagined business opportunities.
 Open Banking solutions will require the wider adoption of the services being created, beyond the visionaries and early adopters.
-However, we believe that lessons learned from our experiences in financial markets will make us well-placed to make the most of this this next revolution, both for businesses and for customers.
+However, we believe that lessons learned from our experiences in financial markets will make us well-placed to make the most of this this next revolution, both for businesses and for clients.